 Plastics are xenoestrogens which act as estrogen-hormone-mimickers and she attributes plastics as one of the main reasons our testosterone and sperm count is collectively dropping by 1% a year on average ever since the 1950’s in lock-step with the rise of the petrochemical industry (plastics are a byproduct of oil).
 The other factor is Mosanto’s glyphosate-based “Roundup” which is the most abundantly used pesticide in agriculture and is also a xenoestrogen.

-The bad news if you’re exposed to these things prenatally (while in the womb), then the effects are permanent if you’re born with a shorter AGD than normal or morphed reproductive organs.
 The only good news is, if you’re exposed to these chemicals as an adult, you can reverse the effects by reducing your exposure.
+The bad news is, if you’re exposed to these things prenatally (while in the womb), then the effects are permanent if you’re born with a shorter AGD than normal or morphed reproductive organs.

 - A 2019 analysis revealed that we accumulate about 5 grams of plastic every week (about the same amount as a credit card).